krikitup/MLGame/ReadMe.md

 ### Improvements
 - **Checkpoint Height Adjustment and Multi-Raycast Implementation**: To overcome navigation issues, the height of checkpoints was reduced, and a multi-raycast system was implemented.
 This setup ensured that the car model could maintain a consistent view of the environment ahead, including essential cues from behind, enhancing situational awareness and decision-making accuracy.
 - **Enhanced Environment Interaction**: By adding tags to different elements within the game environment (e.g., track, wall, checkpoint), the model was trained to process and differentiate between various types of interactions.
 This tagging system allowed for more nuanced responses and improved the overall performance of the AI agents.
 - **Incorporating Reverse Actions**: To improve the car's ability to handle complex manoeuvres like U-turns, training data was enhanced to include reverse actions.
-This addition allowed the AI to learn and execute backing up as a strategic maneuver when forward paths were blocked or non-optimal.
+This addition allowed the AI to learn and execute backing up as a strategic manoeuvre when forward paths were blocked or non-optimal.
 - **Multiple Training Sessions with Inference Feedback**: The project utilized an iterative training approach, where multiple training sessions were conducted, and inference data from each session was analyzed to inform subsequent training phases.
 This method allowed for continuous improvement of the model’s accuracy and adaptability, ensuring that each iteration addressed the shortcomings identified in the previous one.

+## Imitation Learning in Gaming

+### Why Imitation Learning?
+Imitation learning was chosen for this project due to its effectiveness in quickly ramping up the competency of machine learning models in complex environments.
+Unlike traditional reinforcement learning which requires models to learn from scratch through trial and error, imitation learning speeds up the process by teaching models to mimic successful behaviours from pre-recorded data.
+This approach is particularly advantageous in gaming, where desired actions and outcomes can be precisely demonstrated through expert gameplay, thus providing a clear path for the AI to learn.

+Imitation learning is crucial in environments where obtaining rewards can be sparse or delayed, as it helps in establishing a baseline behaviour that the model can refine through further training.
+It ensures that the model starts with a fundamental understanding of the task, significantly reducing the time and resources spent on training.

+### Achievements with Imitation Learning
+In this project, imitation learning proved to be a substantial asset:
+- **Rapid Learning**: The humanoid and car agents learned tasks much faster compared to models trained from scratch.
+This was evident in their quick adaptation to walking against resistive forces and handling complex driving manoeuvres like U-turns.
+- **Stability and Performance**: Models trained with imitation learning exhibited increased stability and performance from the outset, handling complex sequences of actions with greater ease and confidence.

+### Further Improvements
+While imitation learning has significantly benefitted the project, there are several areas where the approach could be enhanced further:

+- **Integration with Reinforcement Learning**: Combining imitation learning with reinforcement learning could yield better results.
+After the initial phase of imitation, reinforcement learning can take over to refine the behaviours based on specific rewards and penalties, tailoring the AI’s responses to the nuances of the game environment.
+- **Increased Dataset Variety**: Expanding the variety of scenarios and behaviours in the training dataset can help improve the model's ability to generalize across different situations.
+Including more varied and challenging scenarios in the imitation dataset will prepare the AI for a wider range of in-game dynamics.
+- **Continuous Learning and Adaptation**: Implementing mechanisms for continuous learning, where the model can learn and adapt from new gameplay data generated by actual players, could help the AI evolve with the game, maintaining its effectiveness as the game mechanics and player strategies develop over time.

+By addressing these areas, the project can leverage the full potential of imitation learning, ensuring that the AI remains effective and responsive as the gaming environment evolves.

 ## Results